 \subsection{The state of the art in the CGC EFT}

-In previous sub-sections, we outlined a description of the wavefunction of a high energy nucleus in the CGC EFT, emphasizing a qualitative understanding of gluon saturation and key related analytical results.
+In this section, we have outlined a description of the wavefunction of a high energy nucleus in the CGC EFT, emphasizing a qualitative understanding of gluon saturation and key related analytical results.
 There have been significant developments since in the CGC EFT.

-On the formal side, the Balitsky-JIMWLK framework for the LLx evolution of n-point Wilson line correlators, has been extended to NLLx~\cite{Balitsky:2013fea,Kovner:2013ona,Kovner:2014lca,Balitsky:2014mca,Caron-Huot:2015bja}.
-For the 2-point dipole correlator, which satisfies the LLx BK equation, the formalism has been extended to NLLx~\cite{Balitsky:2008zza} and even (for ${\cal N}=4$ supersymmetric Yang-Mills) to NNLLx in a recent {\it tour de force} computation~\cite{Caron-Huot:2016tzz}.
-The BFKL/BK kernel however receives large collinear contributions that need to be resummed in so-called small $x$ resummation schemes for quantitative predictions~\cite{Salam:1998tj,Ciafaloni:1999yw,Iancu:2015vea,Ducloue:2019ezk}.
+On the formal side, the Balitsky-JIMWLK framework for the LLx evolution of $n$-point Wilson line correlators has been extended to NLLx~\cite{Balitsky:2013fea,Kovner:2013ona,Kovner:2014lca,Balitsky:2014mca,Caron-Huot:2015bja}.
+For the two-point dipole correlator, which satisfies the LLx BK equation, the formalism has been extended to NLLx~\cite{Balitsky:2008zza} and for ${\cal N}=4$ supersymmetric Yang-Mills even to NNLLx in a recent {\it tour de force} computation~\cite{Caron-Huot:2016tzz}.
+The BFKL or BK kernel, however, receives large collinear contributions that need to be resummed in so-called small $x$ resummation schemes for quantitative predictions~\cite{Salam:1998tj,Ciafaloni:1999yw,Iancu:2015vea,Ducloue:2019ezk}.

-While as we have discussed, there are good analytical approximations, a full analytical solution of the BK equation does not exist.
-Numerical simulations have however been known for some time for the LLx BK equation~\cite{Albacete:2003iq}, the LLx+running coupling BK equation~\cite{Albacete:2004gw,Albacete:2007yr}, and even more recently the full NLLx equation implementing collinear resummation~\cite{Lappi:2016fmu,Ducloue:2019jmy}.
-In particular, it is shown in \cite{Ducloue:2019jmy} that this NLLx framework provides very good agreement with the HERA data.
+While as we have discussed there are good analytical approximations, a full analytical solution of the BK equation does not exist.
+Numerical simulations have, however, been known for some time for the LLx BK equation~\cite{Albacete:2003iq}, the LLx+running coupling BK equation~\cite{Albacete:2004gw,Albacete:2007yr}, and even more recently the full NLLx equation implementing collinear resummation~\cite{Lappi:2016fmu,Ducloue:2019jmy}.
+In particular, it was shown in \cite{Ducloue:2019jmy} that this NLLx framework provides very good agreement with the HERA data.